max-yip/MTRX2700_Group3_ThursAM_Final_Assignment/README.md

 3. Use an oscilloscope or logic analyzer to confirm Enable (EN) pulse timing if LCD does not respond.

-  ### Notes

-  - briefly explain the challenge
-  - how to connect to the board and set it up
-  - buttons and controls available

 </details>
 <details>
   <summary>LDR</summary>